markotesic/markotesic.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a [Royal Academy of Engineering UK IC](https://www.raeng.org.uk/grants-prizes/grants/support-for-research/ic-postdoctoral/current-and-recent-awards) postdoctoral research fellow at [Birkbeck, University of London](https://www.bbk.ac.uk/departments/psychology).
+I currently explore the effects that explanations of AI predictions can have on our beliefs.
+I also have a strong interest in causal modeling and Bayesian network analysis.

+I received a Ph.D. in Psychology from [Birkbeck's Psychological Sciences department](https://www.bbk.ac.uk/departments/psychology).
+Before that I received an M.A. in Logic and Philosophy of Science from [the Munich Center for Mathematical Philosophy, LMU](https://www.mcmp.philosophie.uni-muenchen.de/index.html) and a B.A. in Philosophy from [University of Belgrade, Serbia](https://www.f.bg.ac.rs/en2).
+See my CV for more info on my background and research and work experience.

+You can find more information on my research on this site.

+I also play the violin in [Paprika: The Balkan and East European band](https://www.paprikamusic.com) and [The Pico Players](https://www.thepicoplayers.org).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.